-- 1. The Authority shall, with a view to establishing consistent, efficient and effective supervisory and FIU-related practices, and to ensuring the common, uniform and consistent application of Union law, issue guidelines addressed to all supervisory authorities, FIUs, or all obliged entities and issue recommendations to one or more supervisory authorities or to one or more obliged entities. - 2.
-The Authority shall, where appropriate, conduct open public consultations regarding the guidelines and recommendations which it issues and analyse the related potential costs and benefits of issuing such guidelines and recommendations.
+1. The Authority shall, with a view to establishing consistent, efficient and effective supervisory and FIU-related practices, and to ensuring the common, uniform and consistent application of Union law, issue guidelines addressed to all supervisors, FIUs, or all obliged entities and issue recommendations to one or more supervisory authorities or to one or more obliged entities.

+2. The Authority shall, where appropriate, conduct open public consultations regarding the guidelines and recommendations which it issues and analyse the related potential costs and benefits of issuing such guidelines and recommendations.
 Those consultations and analyses shall be proportionate in relation to the scope, nature and impact of the guidelines or recommendations.
-Where the Authority does not conduct open public consultations, the Authority shall provide its reasons. - 3.
-The supervisory authorities and obliged entities shall make every effort to comply with those guidelines and recommendations.
+Where the Authority does not conduct open public consultations, the Authority shall provide its reasons.